Catheter drainage choices

 · They have an overactive bladder

 A catheter leg bag is designed to collect urine and be attached to either a urethral or suprapubic indwelling catheter.
 There are many variations of leg bags on the market and it’s important that an individual is able to use a bag which best suits them.
 Common leg bag options include different volumes (most commonly 500ml), valve type (lever tap/T tap), and tube length (short tube, long tube or direct inlet).
 There are also options for fabric-backed leg bags or non-fabric backed leg bags.
+Each box of fabric-backed Ugo Leg Bags includes a pair of velcro catheter leg straps, and they’re included in each individual pouch of non-fabric backed Ugo Leg Bags.

 What are the advantages of using a leg bag?